Sanibel vs Marco Island: Which is the Best Vacation Spot on Florida’s Gulf Coast?

 Marco Island has more places to stay right on the beach (and access points if you’re staying across the street), but it really only has one beach access spot with parking if you’re not…Tigertail Beach.
 This beach is SPECTACULAR, but there’s a little inlet (they call it a “lagoon”) that juts out so from the parking lot you’ve either to walk all the way around to get to the ocean side (solid 15 minute walk through the sand with no shade carrying all of your stuff) or wade across the knee to waist deep mucky lagoon (going to be honest…it was pretty gross) holding your stuff above your head.

 It’s not a super big deal, but if you’ve got little kids in tow, it’s not the most accessible beach.
-The good news is that most places on Marco Island are right on the beach, so you probably won’t need beach access/parking and if you’re staying on the beach, you can walk north up to Tigertail pretty easy if you’re into shelling.
+The good news is that most places on Marco Island are right on the beach, so you probably won’t need beach access/parking and if you’re staying on the beach, you can walk north up to Tigertail pretty easily if you’re into shelling.

-Best Shelling: Sanibel or Marco Island
+Best Shelling: Sanibel vs Marco Island

 Well, good news: you’ve narrowed it down to the two best shelling spots in Florida.
 Sanibel by far has the reputation for being the best shelling in Florida, but I’m here to tell you that it’s actually Marco Island.
 Trust me, I’ve done both.

 Sanibel gets good shells (the area around Blind Pass is best), but there’s also a LOT of competition to find them.
 In the Sanibel area, I’ve actually found the best shelling at Cayo Costa State Park, but you can only get there by boat (that’s why the shelling is better).
-I’d recommend a shelling cruise with Captiva Cruises.
-If you’re shelling on Sanibel, remember: the early bird gets the junonia!
-Even if it’s not close to low tide, you’re going to want to be out there right at sunrise.
-Read about my favorite shelling beaches on Sanibel and also the shelling trip I took with Captiva Cruises to Cayo Costa State Park.

 The shelling on Marco Island has similar conditions to Sanibel (same type of shells, get out there early, etc.), but north of Tigertail Beach is where you’ll find the good stuff.
 Called “Sand Dollar Spit” if you’re willing to walk your little legs off, you’ll find miles and miles of unpicked shells.
 Take a bag, plenty of water, and a hat and sunscreen because it’s a long walk.
 But worth it.

-The real shelling magic on Marco Island is in the neighboring Ten Thousand Islands.
-Just south of Marco Island, the Ten Thousand Islands are the gateway to the Everglades and there’s a handful of sandy islands that offer what I will definitely say is the best shelling in Florida, which pretty much makes it the best shelling anywhere.
 Here’s the catch…you can only get there by boat.
 I 100% recommend a shelling trip with Treasure Seekers.
 If you’re into shelling, this is an experience you won’t want to miss.
 You’ll find so many sand dollars that you’ll eventually stop bending over to pick them up.
 This is where people find the coveted junonia (although they’re still super rare!).
-Read all about shelling on Marco Island here.

-Best for Biking: Sanibel or Marco Island
+Best for Biking: Sanibel vs Marco Island

 Besides the beach and beach related activities, let’s talk about things to do.

 One of my favorite things about Marco Island (besides the shelling) is how close it is to the Everglades.
 It’s only about a 45 miles drive south to Everglade City which is the gateway to Everglade National Park on the Gulf Coast.
 Airboat rides are a dime a dozen (go on the first ride of the day before the wildlife gets stirred up and scatters), but my favorite thing to do is lunch at City Seafood.
-Nosh on stone crab if it’s in season and watch all the boats go by.
-Marco Island is also just south of Naples which is a pretty sizable area with plenty to do (check out the zoo).
-Read my full list of things to do on Marco Island here.

 Sanibel has easy access to Captiva (I think of it as a smaller version of Sanibel) and if you’re willing to go back over the bridge, you’re fairly close to the Edison and Ford Winter Estates (a must do in Fort Myers!), Matlacha (a sleepy fishing village turned colorful, hippy art town), and Pine Island (a drive up to Bokeelia is one of my favorite things to do).